State and Revolution, Part 3

 Origin of Family, Property and State

-Today we feature Chapter 9, the chapter called “Barbarism and Civilisation”, of Frederick Engels’ book “The Origin of the Family, Private Property and The State”.
-The Chapter is attached, and linked below as a download.
+Today we feature Chapter 9, the chapter called “Barbarism and Civilisation”, of Engels’ book “The Origin of the Family, Private Property and The State”.
+The Chapter is linked below as an MS-Word download.

 If you find them difficult, don’t worry too much about the first three paragraphs of this chapter.
 They partly refer to previous chapters.
 The remainder of Chapter 9 is self-contained.